repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 multiple additional operations which for a large number of targets can prove to be significant.

-Here are some benchmarks of the "import targets" feature:
+Below are sample benchmarks of the "import targets" feature:

 * Running in a Macbook Pro (2019) 2,4 GHz 8-Core Intel Core i9/32GB 2667 MHz DDR4: